MLHale/CYBR8470/modules/penetration-testing/README.md

 )
 ```

-The DeviceEvent method is parameterized by definition - i.e. each of the fields are typed in the definition of the model:
+The `Event` model is parameterized by definition - i.e. each of the fields are typed in the definition of the model:

 ```python
 class Event(models.Model):